 Examples of perseverations in writing:

-a) within the word: “magazim”, “collective farm”, “behind the tire” (collective farmer, car);
+a) within the word: “shop”, “collective farm worker”, “behind the tire” (collective farmer, car);

-b) within the phrase: "at grandfather Modoz";
+b) within the phrase: “at Grandfather Modoz’s”;

-c) within the sentence: “The girl fed the rooster and kurm”: Examples of anticipation in a letter:
+c) within a sentence: “The girl fed the rooster and the chickens”: Examples of anticipation in a letter:

-Glossary of speech therapy terms
+Dictionary of speech therapy terms

 Automated speech sequences are speech actions implemented without the direct participation of consciousness.